-The Model AZ is just right for new construction and for retrofit applications.
-Older buildings with baseboard radiant heat or other hydronic heating systems can be easily adapted to work efficiently with Model AZ units.
+Our model AEQ is a vertical, floor standing unit that utilizes refrigerant for cooling and heating.
+The model AEQ is just right for new construction and for retrofit applications.
+Older buildings with baseboard radiant heat or other hydronic heating systems can be easily adapted to work efficiently with the model AEQ unit.
 The major features of this model are shown below and described in more detail on the following pages.

-- 1 Welded one-piece chassis - offers superior strength, durability, and vibration reduction. - 2 Unique draw-thru design - provides uniform air distribution across the coil for even discharge air temperatures. - 3 Quiet, aerodynamic fans - utilize GentleFlo technology for exceptionally quiet unit operation. - 4 Accessible fan section - improves balance, alignment and simplifies maintenance. - 5 Fan motor - located out of air stream and away from heating coil reduces heat exposure to prolong life. - 6 Outside air/return air dampers & linkage - provides superior mixture of outdoor air and room air for precise temperature control.
+- Welded one-piece chassis offers superior strength, durability, and vibration reduction. - 2 Unique draw-thru design provides uniform air distribution across the coil for even discharge air temperatures. - 3 Quiet, aerodynamic fans utilize GentleFlo technology for exceptionally quiet unit operation. - 4 Accessible fan section improves balance, alignment and simplifies maintenance. - 5 Fan motor located Out of Air Stream and away from heating coil reduces heat exposure to prolong life.

-- MicroTech controls (optional)
+6 Outside air/return air dampers & linkage

+provide superior mixture of outdoor air and room air for precise temperature control.
-- provide superior comfort control and easy integration into the building automation system of your choice.

-- 8 Advanced heat transfer coil

-- design provides extra capacity.

-- 9 Sturdy cabinet construction

-- includes hidden reinforcement, a non-glare textured surface, and a tough, scuff and mar resistant finish to stand up to the abuses of a classroom environment.

-- Sectionalized front access panels

-- provide easy access to unit interior.
+- 7 MicroTech[®] controls (optional) provide superior comfort control and easy integration into the building automation system of your choice. - 8 Advanced heat transfer coil design provides extra capacity. - Sturdy cabinet construction includes hidden reinforcement, a non-glare textured surface, and a tough, scuff- and mar-resistant finish to stand up to the abuses of a classroom environment. - Sectionalized front access panels provide easy access to unit interior.
+Panels are easily removed by a

 Panels are easily removed by a single person.
 Front side panels can be removed while unit is running.

-- 11 Two hinged top access doors

-- provide easy access to the motor, electrical, and refrigeration components.
+1 Two hinged top access doors provide easy access to the motor, electrical, and refrigeration components.

-- 2 Sampling chamber for unitmounted sensor

-- provides accurate sensing of room temperature.

-- Optional adjustable caster

-- (Left and right ends)

-- Insulated double-wall outdoor air damper

-- · seals tightly without twisting.

-- 15 Full-length air filter

-- is efficient and easy to replace.

-All air delivered to classroom is filtered.

-- Galvanized steel drain pan or optional stainless steel

-- 17 Tamper resistant fasteners on access panels
+- 2 Sampling chamber for unitmounted sensor provides accurate sensing of room temperature. - (3) Optional adjustable caster (Left and Right Ends) - Insulated double-wall outdoor air damper seals tightly without twisting. - 5 Full-length air filter is efficient and easy to replace.
+All air delivered to classroom is filtered. - Sloped galvanized steel drain pan - Tamper resistant fasteners on access panels